🌍 Musical journey in music

 🔔 Tibetan Bowls, Gongs, Tingshas

-🪈 Flute, Trumpet and other brass instruments
+🪈 Flute, Trumpet, and other brass instruments

-Less well known, the trumpet (or shehnai, in its traditional Indian version) often accompanies religious and festive ceremonies.
+Less known, the trumpet (or shehnai, in its traditional Indian version) often accompanies religious and festive ceremonies.
 It symbolizes celebration, joy, and openness to the sacred.

 🌿 Indian music and spirituality

-• concentration (meditation guided by the raga),
+• concentration (meditation guided by raga),

 • vibrational healing (sounds of the tabla, shruti box, bowls),